riboflavin/test-framer-sync/compare/krisp-vs-granola.md

 - Custom templates for notes yield tailored summaries.
 - Accurate transcription quality helps fill in details you miss.
 ## Comparison table
+Some individuals or organizations may find Krisp appealing for its free plan and ease of use, but may be disappointed by its lack of integrations and automation capabilities.
+Similarly, Granola's free plan and user-friendly interface could attract users, yet its limited integrations and absence of mobile apps may hinder productivity for some.

+Both Krisp and Granola fall short in terms of integrations with popular tools like HubSpot and Notion, potentially limiting their usefulness for users who rely on these platforms for meeting-related tasks.
+Additionally, the absence of an automation engine in both tools may make it challenging for users to streamline their meeting workflows effectively, ultimately hindering their ability to get things done efficiently.
 | Feature                           | Krisp               | Granola            |
 |-----------------------------------|---------------------|--------------------|
 | Trial/Free Plan                   | ✅ Free plan        | ✅ Free plan (limited) |